Virginia Personal Injury Lawyers

-Drunk drivers cause more than 200 deaths annually on Virginia roadways, and are responsible for more nearly 5,000 injuries.
+Drunk drivers cause almost 300 deaths annually on Virginia roadways, and are responsible for more nearly 4,000 injuries.
 In spite of the fact that we have strict drunk driving laws, drivers still violate the law.

 When you or a loved one is involved in a drunk driving accident, you may not know what your rights are, or how to protect them.
 A Lynchburg, Virginia personal injury attorney can help make sure you understand how the law applies in your specific case.